gunjanghate/LotterySystem-SmartContract/README.md

-#💰 Lottery System - Smart Contract 📃
+# 💰Lottery System - Smart Contract 📃

 ## Overview
 This project implements a **Lottery System** using **Solidity** on the Ethereum blockchain.
 Participants can enter the lottery by sending **ETH** to the smart contract.
 The winner is randomly selected, and the prize pool is distributed accordingly.